History of baseball in the Tampa Bay area: Amateur baseball

-Amateur baseball also has a long tradition in the Tampa Bay area.
-This tradition began in the ballfields of Ybor City and West Tampa, two neighborhoods founded in the late 1800s by immigrants from Cuba, Spain, and Italy.
+Organized amateur baseball in Tampa is thought to have begun in Ybor City and West Tampa, two neighborhoods founded in the late 1800s by immigrants from Cuba, Spain, and Italy.
 The neighborhoods were home to many social clubs, many of which sponsored highly competitive teams that inspired much local support.

-Today, high school and AAU baseball in the area is very competitive, with many players drafted out of high school into the major leagues every year.

-Little League Baseball teams from the area have excelled in the Little League World Series, finishing as Runners-Up in the 1948, 1975, 1980 & 1981 Little League World Series tournaments.
+Little League Baseball teams from the Tampa Bay Area area have made regular trips to the Little League World Series, finishing runners-up in the 1948, 1975, 1980 & 1981 Little League World Series tournaments.
 Tampa Bay area teams have won the state Little League tournament in 1967, 1969–1975, 1977, 1980–1981, 1988–1991, 1994, 2006, 2008, 2011, and 2012.
 In addition, local teams have won Junior League championships in 1982, 1985, 2004, and 2011.

 Little League Baseball's headquarters for the Southern Region was located in Gulfport until 2009.

 Notable baseball players from the Tampa Bay area

 Al López, the first area native to play and manage in the major leagues and the first to be enshrined in the Baseball Hall of Fame, came out of the leagues of Ybor City in the early 20th century.
-Since then, many current and former major league players and managers such as Lou Piniella, Fred McGriff, Gary Sheffield, Tino Martinez, Luis Gonzalez, Dwight Gooden, Howard Johnson, Brad Radke, Craig Lefferts, Tony La Russa, Matt Joyce, Chone Figgins, Ryan Raburn, Hall of Famer Wade Boggs and Steve Garvey (among many others) have gotten their start on local baseball programs around the area.
+Since then, local baseball programs have produced many current and former major league players and managers including Lou Piniella, Fred McGriff, Gary Sheffield, Tino Martinez, Luis Gonzalez, Dwight Gooden, Howard Johnson, Tony La Russa, Chone Figgins, Wade Boggs and Steve Garvey.

 Tampa Baseball Museum

-The Tampa Baseball Museum is being developed by the Ybor City Museum Society and will cover more than 130 years of Tampa's baseball history.
-It will be a place to celebrate the Tampa Bay area's rich baseball history with memorabilia and exhibits.
-The museum building was once the childhood home of Al López, Tampa's first Major League player, manager, and Hall of Fame inductee.
-The house was moved to its present location across the street from the Ybor City State Museum and has been completely rehabilitated.
-The Tampa Baseball Museum will open once exhibits are completed and installed.
+The Tampa Baseball Museum, operated by the Ybor City Museum Society, is located in López's former childhood home.
+The house was moved to its present location across the street from the Ybor City State Museum.